 From conducting independent research, to analyzing, interpreting and making recommendations based on information obtained, Celina strives to provide clients with results-driven deliverables focused on business continuity and emergency management.
 Celina is a self-motivated team player, and brings a fresh perspective to the CCEM team.

 With a passion for social justice and emergency preparedness, Leanne understands the importance of impactful communication and proactive strategies for disaster mitigation.

 From problem solving and conducting independent research, to analyzing and interpreting the use of social media in disaster response, Leanne’s communications background provides ample potential to hone her craft as an emergency management professional.

-Through directed studies completed at Simon Fraser University, Leanne conducted a comparison of how Facebook and Twitter were used during the 2018 BC Wildfires in the Regional District of Cariboo and the Regional District of Bulkley-Nechako; as well as how Twitter was used in the Ft McMurray Wildfire.
+Through directed studies completed at Simon Fraser University, Leanne conducted a comparison of how Facebook and Twitter were used during the 2018 BC Wildfires in the Regional District of Cariboo and the Regional District of Bulkley-Nechako; as well as how Twitter was used in the 2017 BC Wildfires and Ft McMurray Wildfire.

 With over 10 years of experience in administration and office support, Joanne has developed a strong skill set in office management, executive assistance and human resources.
 Having previously worked in Dubai and the United Kingdom, she has a well-rounded approach on how to best support the CCEM team in our dynamic, witty, fast-paced, ever-entertaining environment.